 There is no counterintelligence effort or no counterintelligence investigation unless it's the president's counterintelligence investigation.

-He's saying, and by the way, Greg Jarrett agrees, and and everybody in law that I know agrees too, that this had to be run by the president of the United States, and he had to know.
+He's saying, and by the way, Greg Jarrett agrees, and everybody in law that I know agrees too, that this had to be run by the president of the United States, and he had to know.

-Now the questions become very water gate-ish.
+Now the questions become very watergate-ish.

 What did Obama know?